Econify/graphql-rest-router/README.md

 }));
 ```

-You can also modify the outgoing request:
+You can also modify the outgoing request.
+These transforms should return a string request, but also allow you to modify the request headers.

 ```js
 import GraphQLRestRouter from 'graphql-rest-router';